Pam

 Honestly, this is the card issuer I have used the least.
 Not that they are bad, I just find others more compelling.
 Having said that, I have had my Bank of America Alaska Visa Signature Credit Card for years.
 I find value in using the companion pass year after year.

-You can get the welcome offer again if you have not received the welcome offer in the last 24 months.
-My husband canceled his Alaska credit card and 24 months later we got the bonus again.
+You can get the welcome offer again if you have not received it in the last 24 months.
+My husband canceled his Alaska credit card, and 24 months later, we got the bonus again.

 Barclays has some credit cards worth getting at some time.
 These include the Hawaiian Airlines credit card, Jet Blue credit cards, and some American Airlines credit cards.